MATTMCCA/Heliotrope/log/README.md

 Ive also never had anything powder coated before, so I'm excited to see how that turns out.
 I *hope* it only adds a few mills to the surface of the part.

 Oh and digikey is reportedly experiencing high order volumes.
 So despite paying for overnight shipping, my parts will not be in today...

+# Log 012

+### The Good
+My USB connectors came today! they fit perfect on the board, see photo 33.
+The Load switch preformed great, I was able to get the chip to experience a Over Current Mode Failure.
+Which is exactly why its in the design.
+I cranked the LED's to max and the power kicked off, its was pretty nice.
+Although to recover, I had to disconnect the LED's, so that was a pain.

+The rest button put the STM in DFU mode as planed, so that works perfect. on first power the STM jump to the application.

+I was worried about the 8Mhz xtal not being the right value for chibiOS, but it worked with no issue.
+The dividers are right otherwise USB would of failed.

+### The Bad
+A row of my key-switches don't register, I may need to re-flow the STM or the FFC connector.

+I'm unable to fully test power negotiation, my hub is legacy, and I'm not in the mood to fight with cables.
+I should test this at a latter date.

+### The Ugly
+I totally put the filter Cap next to pin 3 of U4, it should have been next to pin 1 of U4.
+Also... in order for the load switch to work, pin 3 or !EN, needs to be pulled low, not high (I glossed over that part in the datasheet).
+So this latest batch or boards are garbage.

+I I'm also having trouble enumerating the keyboard.
+This could be from either my shotty soldering job or the connector.
+OR I need to add a bleed resistor to the 3.3v rail.
+Or all of the above...

+---
+All in all, I think this is coming along pretty good.
+Minus a few stupid and expensive mistakes, I'm making good progress.
+GoodJob Self!